Come Dance with Me (TV series): Scoring charts

+Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Tricia Miranda, Jenna Dewan, Dexter Mayfield.

 Week 1: First Dances

 Due to Albert's foot injury, he and Maceo had to withdraw from the competition.
 Maceo performed the dance routine during the live show with his choreographer Gabe De Guzman as a stand-in.
 There was no additional elimination.